MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-overview.md

 1. **Widely distributed apps:** Use the pay-as-you-go plan for apps that need to be shared with a large user base with infrequent and/or unpredictable use.

-2. **Establish usage patterns:** Understand adoption patterns for new apps to determine whether prepaid licenses make sense.
+2. **Establish usage patterns:** Understand adoption patterns for new apps to determine whether prepaid licenses make financial sense for your business.

 3. **Flexible purchasing:** Use an Azure subscription for Power Apps to reduce license procurement overhead and consolidate with other service purchases.
 This is especially helpful if you already have an Azure subscription that you use for other Microsoft services.